fluidmindapp/privacy-policy/README.md

 <h1 align="center">FluidMind Privacy Policy</h1>

-Last modified: 02/21/24
+Last modified: 03/04/24

-Euthymia Technologies (“we”) respect your privacy and are committed to protecting it by complying with this policy.
+Euthymia Technologies (“we, us, our”) respect your privacy and are committed to protecting it by complying with this policy.

 This policy describes: